 The Park Connector Network in Singapore

-Although Singapore residents seem to value the quality of the city’s park connector network, it has not become a globally acknowledged ‘green product’ that the city-state presumably hoped for.
-That is, Singapore clearly struggles to create a park connector identity that is recognisable beyond Singapore’s shores.
+Although Singapore residents seem to value the quality of the city’s park connector network, it has not become a globally acknowledged ‘green’ product that the city-state presumably hoped for.
+That is, Singapore clearly struggles to create a park connector identity that is internationally recognisable.

 Brain injury alert!
 An unexpected obstacle for tall joggers and cyclists along the Kallang Park Connector in Bishan.

 A number of park connectors also display some structural weaknesses.
 For one thing, they consist of too many flow-disruptive obstacles, such as signalized traffic lights at road crossings and ‘Dismount and Push’ signs installed at underpasses and overhead bridges.
 Furthermore, abrupt discontinuation of designated trails can be very inconvenient for older residents as well as speed-loving recreational cyclists.

 By and large, however, Singapore’s park connectors can be hailed as a success story.
 The urban planners have succeeded in incorporating this extensive network of trails into the city’s layout, demonstrating the government’s determination to allocate vast urban areas for recreation and sporting purposes in this land-limited compact city and to continuously improve the trail network’s functionality.

 Cyclists get confronted with large numbers of irritating ‘push your bicycle’ signs when riding on park connectors, such as the Siglap Park Connector in the south-eastern district of Marine Parade.

 Motorized traffic crossing a park connector is a reoccurring nuisance in the densely populated eastern district of Bedok.